Molecule of the Month: Serotonin Receptor

 1. You can see the interaction between a G protein-coupled receptor and a G protein in PDB entry 3sn6.

 2. Structures for many other G protein-coupled receptors have been solved, including opsin and adrenergic receptors.
-You can compare their similar structures, composed of seven alpha helices, using the Compare Structures tool.
+You can compare their similar structures, composed of seven alpha helices, using the Pairwise Structure Alignment tool.

 3. The structures of the serotonin receptor, and several other GPCRs, were determined using an engineered protein that has another small protein inserted into the protein chain.
 Why would this be necessary?
 What protein was used in the serotonin receptor structures?